hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

   - sender `fromIdx` has the correct `nonce`

 #### Exit
-Transfer tokens from an acccount to the [exit tree](developers/protocol/hermez-protocol/protocol?id=exit-tree), L2 --> L2
+Transfer tokens from an account to the [exit tree](developers/protocol/hermez-protocol/protocol?id=exit-tree), L2 --> L2

 - Actions:
   - subtract `amountFloat40` from sender `fromIdx`